AI Recruiting Bots – Real Use Cases

 “We can’t find anyone with the skill (combo) we need…”

 In tech, it’s the principal architect/project manager combo, closely followed by the architect/Biz Dev combo, or the developer/SE combo.
-In other words, you want two for one, but can only pay for one at 30% below market.
-I’m going to keep hitting on the prettiest girl at the dance rather than face reality that some people are simply out of my league….
+In other words, you want two (or more roles) for one, but can only pay for one at 30% below market.

-#redpillcorp #alphadog #unicornhunter
+#redpillcorp #alphadog #unicornhunter #notlonelyenough

 “I need someone who can get along with <well-known PITA>

-I see this scenario repeated again and again, and it’s indicative of a toxic workplace.
-Talent, integrity, and hard work are second to the ability to put up with the abuse of an irrational, entitled bully.
-Yeah, so this is the third <decentperson> who’s quit in the last 6 months, but I don’t have time to replace the real problem (plus, I’d have to do ALL the work to replace him, and have to admit to MY boss that I fd-up with this hire, so that’s a hard No for me).
+Yeah, so this is the third <decentperson> who’s quit in the last 6 months, but you don’t have time to replace the real problem (plus, you’d have to do ALL the work to replace him, and then you’d have to admit to YOUR boss that you fd-up this hire, so that’s a hard No..)

 Easiest solution for lazy managers: Find someone with so little self-respect, or so little cash in their bank account that they’ll take this shit job and be abused for rent, food, and health insurance.
 (Hint: Look for single mothers, or men with young families.
 They’re the most easily exploited.)
 After we hire that sucker, it’ll get about six months-to-a-year of peace before the complaints start again.
 But, whateverrrrr – at least it’s not MY problem….